-easyJet plc – Annual report – 30 September 2018
+easyJet plc – Annual report – 30 September 2019

-easyJet has elected to use the following practical expedients proposed by the standard:
+On initial adoption, easyJet has elected to use the following practical expedients proposed by the standard:

 • the use of hindsight when determining the lease term if the contract contains options to extend or terminate the lease;

 easyJet has recognised a right of use asset representing its right to use the underlying asset and a corresponding lease liability representing its obligation to make lease payments.
-Operating lease expenses will be replaced by a depreciation expense on right-of-use assets recognised and an interest expense as the interest rate implicit in easyJet’s lease liabilities unwinds.
-When the interest rate implicit in the lease cannot be readily determined, easyJet’s incremental borrowing rate will be used as an alternative.
+Operating lease expenses have been replaced by a depreciation expense on right of use assets recognised and an interest expense as the interest rate implicit in easyJet’s lease liabilities unwinds.
+When the interest rate implicit in the lease is not readily determined, easyJet’s incremental borrowing rate has been used.

+As at 1 October 2018 and going forward under IFRS 16, contractual maintenance obligations which are not dependent on the use of the aircraft are recognised in full on commencement of the lease.
+They have been capitalised as part of the right of use asset at the inception of the lease and will be depreciated over the lease term.
 Contractual maintenance obligations which are dependent on the use of the aircraft will continue to be provided for over the term of the lease based on the estimated future costs, discounted to present value.
-However they will be capitalised to the right-of-use asset rather than recognised within maintenance costs in the income statement.
-This asset will be depreciated immediately as the obligation has arisen as a result of flying hours already undertaken.
+However they will be capitalised to the right of use asset rather than recognised within maintenance costs in the income statement.
+This asset will be depreciated immediately as the obligation has arisen as a result of flying hours/cycles already undertaken.